HexaCluster/pg_dbms_metadata/README.md

 ## [Description](#description)

 This PostgreSQL extension provide compatibility with the DBMS_METADATA Oracle package's API to extract DDL.
 This extension only supports DDL extraction through GET_xxx functions.
 Support to FETCH_xxx functions and XML support is not added.
 As of now, any user can get the ddl of any object in the database.
 Like Oracle, we have flexibility of omitting schema while trying to get ddl of an object.
 This will use search_path to find the object and gets required ddl.
 However when schema is omitted, the current user should atleast have USAGE access on schema in which target object is present.
+See [ROADMAP](ROADMAP.md) for a precise understanding of what has been implemented and what is part of the future plans.

 The following functions and stored procedures are implemented: